Turkey hunting is a great way to introduce kids to the outdoors. Photo by Jarrett Manek

 INTRODUCING KIDS TO TURKEY HUNTING

 If you plan to introduce a kid to turkey hunting this season make sure they have a shotgun that fits and feels comfortable.
 Buy a youth model or trim the stock on a full-size shotgun to get it to where the youngster can comfortably reach the trigger and look down the barrel.
 A 20-gauge is best for most younger kids and will take a turkey with a good shot placement.
-It is vital to practice with the youth so there is no anxiety about pulling the trigger.
-There will be enough nervousness to go around with a gobbler strutting within shotgun range and you don’t need to add the fear of shooting a big gun to worry your young hunting partner.
+It is vital to practice with the young turkey hunter so there is no anxiety about pulling the trigger.
+There will be enough nervousness to go around with a big gobbler strutting within shotgun range and you don’t need to add the fear of shooting a big gun to worry your young turkey hunting partner.